benlue/soar/README.md

 + range: specifies the window of a result set.
 The _range_ object can be created using the _soar.range()_ function.

-+ fields: an array of strings.
-If you do not need all the table columns specified in the _sqlExpr_ to be returned, you can use this property to specify what columns you would like to receive.

-_cb_ is the callback function which takes an error and a result object.
+_cb_ is the callback function which takes an error and a result object (for query, list and insert operations).

 <a name="soarSBI"></a>
 ##### soar.sqlTemplate(tableName)